Beyond Beetle: Natural and facilitated lodgepole pine regeneration after mountain pine beetle outbreaks in Alberta

 What will happen to stands after mountain pine beetle infestations?

-Alberta is facing a future in which large tracks of lodgepole pine forest have died as a result of attack by Mountain Pine Beetle (MPB).
+Alberta is facing a future in which large tracts of lodgepole pine forest have died as a result of attack by Mountain Pine Beetle (MPB).
 Not all stands attacked by MPB will be salvage harvested; thus we need to understand whether and which tree species will regenerate in untreated post-attack stands and how this varies with ecosite and level of MPB mortality.

 Objectives